Julius-Scriba/Distributed-Diagnostic-Update-Framework/README.md

 1. `git pull` to update the repository
 2. install backend requirements inside `server/venv` and restart the Gunicorn service `ultspy.service`
+3. compile both client variants using CMake under `client/dev_version` and `client/deployable_version`
-3. build the frontend with `npm run build` and sync the resulting files to `/var/www/ultspy-dashboard/`
+4. build the frontend with `npm run build` and sync the resulting files to `/var/www/ultspy-dashboard/`

 Old frontend builds are archived in `/var/www/ultspy-dashboard-backups` and the